 Other writers talk about organizing folders by years and months, while I nod (or is it shake?) my head like a goldfish.
 Honestly, I’m perfectly happy with typing up my posts in the platform’s editor.

-So, a couple of months ago, when I decided to branch out and start writing for different publications, suddenly, I had a problem in my hands.
+So, last year, when I decided to branch out and start writing for different publications, suddenly, I had a problem in my hands.
 Two problems, if I’m to be specific.

 Writing, and then organizing.